eclipse-che/che-docs/src/main/pages/setup-kubernetes/kubernetes-single-user.md

 ## Pre-Reqs

 * `bash`
+* `Kubernetes` installation with:
-* `Kubernetes` installation with enabled DNS discovery and configured ingress controller
+  * enabled DNS discovery;
+  * configured ingress controller.
+Note: you can start it on minikube with `minikube addons enable ingress`.

 ## MiniKube